Meet your Club President

 As well as a collection of classic sports cars, Michael has three classic caravans, all Carlights having rescued the company from bankruptcy some years ago.
 He is a trustee of WW1 Aviation Heritage which owns and displays WW1 aircraft.

 His other great interest is cathedral music, having commissioned new works (e.g. the ‘Anthem for Seafarers’) and sponsored a number of recordings.
-Michael and his wife, Gail, live in Hampshire and have four children all of whom have now left home leaving just the cat, Scoop.
+Michael and his wife, Gail, live in Hampshire and have four children all of whom have now left home leaving just the cat, Scoop and their Golden Retriever, Flora.